Coimbra or Guimarães in Portugal – Which One is Best?

 1. Coimbra

--> Where to stay in Coimbra
+➤ Where to stay in Coimbra

 2. Guimarães

--> Where to stay in Guimarães
+➤ Where to stay in Guimarães

 Guimarães or Coimbra, Portugal?
-If you are fascinated by the history of the first universities and scholars in Europe and want to explore a World Heritage listed university that has gained world recognition for its library collection and now draws thousands of students and visitors from near and far every year, then you should consider visiting Coimbra, located approximately half-way between Lisbon and Porto.
+If you are fascinated by the history of the first universities and scholars in Europe and want to explore a World Heritage-listed university that has gained world recognition for its library collection and now draws thousands of students and visitors from near and far, every year, then you should consider visiting Coimbra, located approximately half-way between Lisbon and Porto.

-Coimbra is known for its university founded towards the end of the 13th century, more precisely in 1290.
+Coimbra is known for its university, founded towards the end of the 13th century, more precisely in 1290.
 The University of Coimbra is among the oldest in Europe – and is the oldest university in Portugal, listed as a UNESCO World Heritage Site.
 Moreover, it is also considered the best university in Portugal today, and students flock here from all over the world to get a degree from one of the historic top universities in Europe.

 Coimbra is today a vibrant Portuguese city crowded with university students.
 There is a lively nightlife in the streets, bars and restaurants and an interesting cultural scene rooted in the city’s fascinating history.
 Something not to miss is an authentic Fado experience!

 A beautiful (new) cathedral from 1598, Sé Nova, is located near the University.
-It is considered ‘new’ since it is centuries younger than its older brother, the first Coimbra Cathedral, the Romanesque Sé Velha with a fortress-like look, initiated in the 12th century under Afonso Henriques who declared himself King of Portugal.
+It is considered ‘new’ since it is centuries younger than its older brother, the first Coimbra Cathedral, the Romanesque Sé Velha with a fortress-like look, initiated in the 12th century under Afonso Henriques, who declared himself King of Portugal.

 Guimarães is considered the ‘birth of Portugal’ since Portugal’s first king, Afonso Henriques (1106-1185), was born here.
 However, there are indications that the castle existed a long time before that.
 According to some sources, the castle was a count’s construction towards the end of the 10th century, erected as a donation to Guimarães Monastery.

 The city centre of Guimarães is a very authentic, medieval town with many buildings preserved.
-It is one of the finest examples existing of how a medieval town has developed into a modern city.
+It is one of the finest examples of how a medieval town has developed into a modern city.

-So… university history or Portugal’s birthplace – Coimbra or Guimarães – which one appeals most to you? … or will you have time to do both during your trip!?!
+So, university history or Portugal’s birthplace – Coimbra or Guimarães – which one appeals most to you? … or will you have time to do both during your trip!?!

 Read next: Visit the Knights Templar in Tomar and What are the Best Things to Do in Lisbon